Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Method

 \subsection{Consistency Maintenance}

 With reliable defect masks from the previous step, the next challenge is how to resample the identified regions without disrupting the rest of the image.
 Restricting updates only to masked regions often introduces boundary artifacts or semantic drift.
-To address these issues, LoTTS maintains both spatial and temporal consistency during refinement.
+To address these issues, LoTTS maintains spatial, temporal, and holistic consistency during refinement, as illustrated in Fig.~\ref{fig:resample_process}.

 \myparagraph{Spatial Consistency.} Resampling in diffusion models typically begins by perturbing the latent representation.
 If perturbation is applied only within the mask, the noise distribution becomes inconsistent with surrounding regions, creating visible seams.
 We avoid this by injecting comparable noise into both masked and unmasked areas, which balances noise levels and ensures smooth transitions across boundaries.
-Formally, given the clean latent $\mathbf{x}_0$ and binary mask $\mathbf{M}$, we initialize the perturbed latent at timestep $t_0$ as:
+Formally, given the clean latent $\bm{x}_0$ and binary mask $\bm{M}$, we initialize the perturbed latent at timestep $t_0$ as:

-where $\mathbf{z}_\mathbf{bg}\!\sim\!\mathcal{N}(0,I)$ and $\mathbf{z}_\mathbf{mask}\!\sim\!\mathcal{N}(0,I)$.
+where $\bm{z}_{\mathrm{bg}}\!\sim\!\mathcal{N}(0,I)$ and $\bm{z}_{\mathrm{mask}}\!\sim\!\mathcal{N}(0,I)$.

 \myparagraph{Temporal Consistency.} A second challenge is preserving the global semantics of the image.
 Restarting from pure noise discards structure and forces the model to regenerate the entire scene.
-Instead, following \citet{meng2021sdedit}, we resume denoising from an intermediate step $t_0$, so that global content is retained while localized corrections remain possible.
+Instead, following Meng \etal~\citep{meng2021sdedit}, we resume denoising from an intermediate step $t_0$, so that global content is retained while localized corrections remain possible.
 The masked reverse update is: